 The company’s share price already took a hit several weeks ago as concerns grew that the company would miss its prospectus numbers.
 Nuix predicted revenues of $193.5 million in FY2021 for a net profit of $20 million.

-In a forecast update to the market today, the Nuix revised down its pro former revenue to $180-185 million compared to the IPO prospectus forecast of $193.5m.
+In a forecast update to the market today, the Nuix revised down its pro forma revenue to $180-185 million compared to the IPO prospectus forecast of $193.5m.

 Annualised contract value was trimmed to $168-177m from the prospectus figure of $199.6m.